Algebraic $K$-theory of the two-periodic first Morava $K$-theory: Introduction

 \end{rema}

 In a later work \cite{ausoni2012kthrymoravaktheory}, Ausoni and Rognes compute $V(1)_*\kth(\ell/p)$ where $\ell/p$ is the connective Morava $K$-theory spectrum $k(1)$ of height one.
 Our computational approach to $T(2)_*\kth(ku_p)$ naturally provides a computation of $T(2)_*\kth(ku/p)$; see Section \ref{sec outline} for an outline.
 Namely, we obtain the first computation of $T(2)_*\kth(ku/p)$.
-Note that, $ku/p$ is also called the connective $2$-periodic Morava $K$-theory of height one. \begin{theo}[Theorem \ref{theo restated kth of ku mod p}] Let $p>3$ be a prime.
-There is an isomorphism of graded abelian groups:
+Note that, $ku/p$ is also called the connective $2$-periodic Morava $K$-theory of height one.
+For the following, we consider $T(2)_*\kth(ku/p)$ as an $\fp[b]$-module through its $T(2)_*\kth(ku_p)$-module structure; $b$ is the higher Bott element as before. \begin{theo}[Theorem \ref{theo restated kth of ku mod p}] Let $p>3$ be a prime.
+There is an isomorphism of $\fp[b]$-modules:

 with $\lv b \rv = 2p+2$ and in the tensor product above, we take $v_2 = - b^{p-1}$. \end{theo}

 Together with \cite[Theorem 1.1]{ausoni2012kthrymoravaktheory}, the theorem above provides a complete description of $T(2)_*\kth(ku/p)$.
 In particular, similar to Theorem \ref{theo Ausoni algebraic k theory of ku}, $T(2)_*\kth(ku/p)$ is given by a $p-1$-fold coproduct of shifted copies of $T(2)_*\kth(\ell/p)$.